Makaveli1O/RFO_farmbot/readme.md

 ## Install instructions
+**python 3.9 required!!
+3.10 does not meet dependency requirements**

 *note: important to install ultralytics before torch!
 Since ultarlytics will install cpu version of torch that has to be overriden.*

 `pip install numpy`